-The circuit in Fig.1.9 should be coupled to the amplifier of Fig.1.1, by connecting V_B , V{o1} and V{o2} to the corresponding nodes in Fig.1.1 and V{CMFB} to V{G3} .
+The circuit in Fig.Error!
+Use the Home tab to apply Titolo 1 to the text that you want to appear here.
+9 should be coupled to the amplifier of Fig.1.1, by connecting V_B , V{o1} and V{o2} to the corresponding nodes in Fig.1.1 and V{CMFB} to V{G3} .
 A problem may arise from the fact that during phase 1 the CMFB circuit is disconnected from the amplifier.
 In this interval, since a feedback path is missing, the output common mode voltage is prone to disturbances and drift.
 This drawback can be easily overcome with the simple modification shown in Fig.1.11.